-When the team at Landmark Homes Auckland South & Franklin set out to build their new showhome, franchise owners Michael and Colleen Walters wanted to create something that “stood out like a Landmark Home should.”
+When the team at Landmark Homes Auckland - South & Franklin set out to build their late Showhome, franchise owners Michael and Colleen Walters wanted to create something that “stood out like a Landmark Home should.”

 The home’s dark exterior combines Linea, a textured weatherboard; a new product called Luna wood, a smooth weatherboard; and Rib Line Colorsteel®.
 The result is one of contrast and texture, rather than the standard finish you see on a lot of homes.

 It’s thoughtful details like these, that are sprinkled throughout the carefully considered build – and take it to a level above the rest.
 “We’ve taken our time and made sure we’ve done it right,” says Michael.

 The starting point for the home was the clean-lined and contemporary Awakeri design.
 The plan was chosen because its compact layout worked well with the subdivision site while still offering a family-friendly 4 bedrooms, though the team made some modifications to make the plan their own.

 One of the biggest and boldest changes came in the form of a third garage space at the back of the house, accessed through the dual-car garage and cleverly designed to hide a boat from sight – both for security and to align with subdivision rules.